NeuroLaunch/CITest_Auditory_Perception_Platform/README.md

 - Current levels can be set with respect to subject threshold or comfort level (e.g. the program parses the user-supplied string "thr +2dB" to set a starting level to 2 dB log units above threshold).
 - Pulse shapes are fully customizable within the contstraints of BEDCS (e.g. standard bipolar, pseudo-monopolar).

+One of the modules offers a __fast measurement__ of thresholds or masking patterns by sweeping across the electrode array.
+See Bierer _et al_ (Trends in Hearing: 2015) for a description of this functionality, analagous to a procedure using acoustic stimuli put forth by Bekesy.

-Analysis of data during and after acqusition is customizable via user-written utility functions.
+Analysis of data during and after acqusition is customizable by automatic invocation of __user-written analysis functions__.

-As with any neuro-stimulatory systems, numerous __failsafes__ are implemented to reduce the risk of over-stimulation.
+As expected for any neuro-stimulatory system, numerous __failsafes__ are implemented to reduce the risk of over-stimulation.
 - Impedances of all electrodes can be measured and saved to provide a hard upper-limit of safe current injection.
 - Maximum comfort levels, specific to each configuration, must be specified before stimulation can occur.
 - The controller is warned if currents for a particular configuration are atypically high.
 - Safeguards set in CITest act on top of those implemented by BEDCS.

-The software is HIPAA compliant.
+The software is __HIPAA compliant__.
-- User identities and implant serial numbers are not stored or output.
+- User identities and implant serial numbers are not stored or output by the software.

 ## FILE DESCRIPTIONS